-The “Travessa da Paixao” or “Love Lane” is situated between Rua da San Paulo and Rua da Ressurreicao and it is 50 meter long.
-The meaning was intended to express the passion of Christ but for a mistake in translation has led to this humble laneway becoming a popular place for couple and movies shoots.
+The “Travessa da Paixao” or “Love Lane” is situated between Rua da San Paulo and Rua da Ressurreicao and it is 50 meters long.
+The meaning was intended to express the passion of Christ but a mistake in translation has led to this humble laneway becoming a popular place for couple and movies shoots.

 10) Buy a souvenir

 Tips: Once you arrived at Macau International Airport, even though you’ll find taxis and public buses, the most convenient way to travel to your hotel is to take complimentary shuttle buses.
 Go toward the north exit of the airport and walk out into the parking lot (Buses depart every 15-20 minutes between 11:00 a.m. and 9:00 p.m).
-For more info about timetable and cost, please check Macau International Airport.
+For more info about the timetable and cost, please check Macau International Airport.

 Where to sleep: I recommend you to look for your hotel in Taipa (Old Macau).
 There are many hotels and you can find a price to fit your pocket.
-Moreover Taipa is the best area where to start your trip visiting Macau.
-We booked our accommodation with Booking.com, alternatively you can also find good deals with Hostelworld.com or Hotels.com.
+Moreover, Taipa is the best area where to start your trip visiting Macau.
+We booked our accommodation with Booking.com, alternatively, you can also find good deals with Hostelworld.com or Hotels.com.

 Travel to Macau from Hong Kong

-If you want to reach Macau from Hong Kong, dont worry because it is very easy and well served.
+If you want to reach Macau from Hong Kong, don’t worry because it is very easy and well served.
 You can choose among different services.